 Images are incredibly important.

-You want to ensure you have benefit driven images as well as of course clear nice product images.
+You want to ensure you have benefit driven images, as well as nice clear product images.

-Benefit driven images show the product in use with a small amount of text talking about why your product is awesome.
-I like have 3-4 of these images and 1-3 of the product in action or just a general product photography shot.
+Benefit-driven images show the product in use, with a small amount of text talking about why your product is awesome.
+We like to have 3-4 of these images and 1-3 of the product in action or just a general product photography shot.

-Below is an example of this, although we need to take this a step further.
+Below is an example of this, although we do need to take this one a step further.

-Having a look at a product in a none lighting niche, we can see a nice product feature driven image below, although these sellers should pull each element out and actually have a specific image for each product benefit.
+Having a look at a product in a non-lighting niche, we can see product feature driven images below.
+Although these sellers should pull each element out and actually have a specific image for each product benefit.

 Step 5 – Description & Bullet Points

-The description appears alot further down and actually 90% of Amazon buyers don’t even read the description.
-So as a result we write this a bit differently to the bullet points.
+The description appears a lot further down and actually, 90% of Amazon buyers do not even read the description.
+As a result, we write this a bit differently to the bullet points.

 We want a copper mug that is thicker so it is stronger, lasts longer, can be used years from now.
 All at the very affordable price point of only XYZ dollars.